Percocet Addiction: Signs, Side Effects, & Treatment

 Percocet overdose is also a possible risk of abuse.
 The more a person's tolerance to the drug grows, the higher a dose they'd need to experience a high.
 Over time, the person may hit a point when they take a dangerously high dose, which can lead to a possibly fatal overdose.

-Percocet Addiction Treatment at Our Milford Rehab
+Opioid Addiction Treatment at Our Delaware Rehab

 Related Reading: